Accelerated Reader at Bradley Stoke Community School

 Students take a STAR test to establish their STAR reading level.
 Students then read books within this level – AR fiction books are organised by reading level in the Accelerated Reader corner of the LRC.
 Students take a quiz on the website after reading each book to assess how well they understood it.
 AR gives both children and teachers feedback based on the quiz results which the teacher then uses to help the child set targets and ongoing reading practice.
-Their STAR level is tested every term to see how well they have progressed.
+Their STAR level is tested every 2 x terms to see how well they have progressed.

 The more a child reads, the more quizzes they pass leading to a sense of success and achievement.

 When in school, students access AR via the Bradley Stoke Community School Portal homepage.
 From home, students can access the school’s Accelerated Reader website via https://ukhosted17.renlearn.co.uk/2231587/